GMOD/Apollo/docs/Developer.md

     cpanm DateTime Text::Markdown

-With this setup, we can try to compile the jbrowse+webapollo client package.
+Now we can try to compile a new client package.

     make clean release package

-This step will automatically clone jbrowse from github, copy WebApollo to the plugins folder, and run the required build scripts.
-If you have your own custom jbrowse repository, you can also set that using some custom environmental variables:
+This step will do the following

+ - automatically clone jbrowse from github
+ - copy webapollo's plugin code to the jbrowse plugins folder
+ - run the required build scripts to compress the javascript

+Note: If you have your own custom jbrowse repository, you can use it by custom environmental variables on the command line, e.g.:

     make clean release package APOLLO_JBROWSE_GIT=/home/you/jbrowse

 This will use your custom jbrowse instead of the default action of cloning the https://github.com/GMOD/jbrowse.git

+Some other options that are available for the Makefile

+     # Build options using pre-compiled client
+     make download-debug    # download the latest pre-compiled debug client make download-release  # download the latest pre-compiled release client (minified javascript)

+     # Custom build options to compile client
+     make download-jbrowse  # download jbrowse (and dependencies from submodules) from github. this automatically done if APOLLO_JBROWSE_GIT is not set. make release           # compile the jbrowse+webapollo client manually make debug             # compile the jbrowse+webapollo client manually make unoptimized       # create unoptimized jbrowse+webapollo  (no compilation step, no nodejs required)

+     # Tests
+     make test              # run the command line tests for webapollo make test-jbrowse      # run the command line tests for jbrowse (requires extra perl pre-requisites)